xlilos/CS386-Group2/deliverables/Deliverable_5.md

 the correctness of our program and makes class hierarchy easier to understand.
 (SCREENSHOT HERE)

 - Interface Segregation Principle: For this principle we split the software into multiple, independent parts.
 Wanted to avoid methods having several responsibilities.
+For example we have two “review” methods which are seperated.

 (SCREENSHOT HERE)